mikel-egana-aranguren/ALDAPA/doc/gettingstarted.md

 ## Example pipeline

 The main usage of ALDAPA is to define a pipeline that converts a CSV to RDF, and pushes the RDF to a Triple Store.
-An example of such a pipeline is provided at [/src/main/java/es/eurohelp/lod/aldapa/impl/pipeline/ejiecalidaddelaire/EJIECalidadAire.java](/src/main/java/es/eurohelp/lod/aldapa/impl/pipeline/ejiecalidaddelaire/EJIECalidadAire.java): the pipeline takes a CSV describing air quality, downloaded from [Open Data Euskadi](http://opendata.euskadi.eus/catalogo/-/calidad-aire-en-euskadi-2017/), converts it with a bespoke parser, and stores the resulting RDF in an in-memory, temporary RDF4J store.
+An example of such a pipeline is provided at [es.eurohelp.lod.aldapa.impl.pipeline.ejiecalidaddelaire.EJIECalidadAire](/src/main/java/es/eurohelp/lod/aldapa/impl/pipeline/ejiecalidaddelaire/EJIECalidadAire.java): the pipeline takes a CSV describing air quality, downloaded from [Open Data Euskadi](http://opendata.euskadi.eus/catalogo/-/calidad-aire-en-euskadi-2017/), converts it to RDF with a bespoke parser, and stores the resulting RDF in an in-memory, temporary RDF4J store.
 The code reads as follows:

 ```
 		// Load the configuration from file configuration.yml